Techtonica/curriculum/node/node-lab-exercise-part-2.md

 ### Questions to Consider
 - Discuss with your pair partner what you did in this lab exercise.
 What surprised you?
 What was challenging?
 What was fun about it?
-- What did you do in this lab exercise that you learned about in the lesson slides?
+- What concepts from the lesson slides appeared in this lab exercise?
 - Based on what you were able to accomplish in the lab exercise, what else do you think will be possible to do with Node in terms of getting a website onto the "real" Internet?

 ### Extensions